Contact information:

 brianfrankcooper at gmail com (personal)

-Before Apps, I worked on the Spanner team.
+Before Search, I worked on Google Workspace, focusing on storage, routing, geographical data placement, and a few other things.
+Before Workspace, I worked on the Spanner team.
 My focus was on the distributed concurrency and replication mechanism of Spanner, but I also worked on a variety of things in many parts of the system.
-I also managed part of the development team.
 Before Spanner, I worked on Search Quality, improving the ranking algorithm for Google web search.

 I taught CS 347, Parallel and Distributed Data Management, at Stanford University in the Spring of 2015 as a visiting lecturer.